Chaostheorie/Communicatio/README.md

 - Organized with different files for different types of actions
 - adnvanced functions and function viewing
 - saved as package app
 - will feature a setup.py

+# This is not a plug and play version, you must manually add one time the elasticsearch indexes in a console